Introduction to MySQL CEIL

 SELECT CEIL(20.50);

-Here, the MySQL SELECT keyword statement is to be used together with the math function to display the result value by calculation of the number provided in the argument function having type as floating point.
+Here, the MySQL SELECT keyword statement will be used with the math function to display the result value by calculating the number provided in the argument function with the type as a floating point.

 Output: